- Day 1: NOT SO BLUE IN THE MOUNTAINS

 However, the falls was wispy so it seemed kind of wimpy even though we did get a decent full-on view from a distance.
 Something we noticed was that the gate leading to Minyon Grass was closed when we first showed up and went to the top of Minyon Falls, but the gate had since opened when we came back.
 I guess we showed up right around the opening time or something.
 Pretty late opening time I reckoned.

 At 11:20am, we were back in the car.
 Next, we were going to drive out to Protestor’s Falls, which was also in Nightcap National Park.
 I was hoping the GPS waypoint I had set up before the trip would be good enough to get us there, but sometimes guesses like that don’t work out too well in the field.

 So we drove through a lot of unsealed forest roads through Nightcap National Park, and all along we found ourselves fighting the GPS which kept insisting we should’ve gone on some other road in violation of some signage telling us we should’ve done otherwise.

 In any case, we’d eventually make it to the car park for Protestors Falls car park, which was quite out-of-the-way.
 Actually, when we parked the car, it took some time for Julie and I to figure out exactly where the trail started because all the picnic areas around the car park didn’t have trails.
 Yet we knew the falls was here somewhere.

-It wasn't until we figured out that we had to walk across the final concrete ford before we'd finally find the trailhead, which was actually before
+It wasn’t until we figured out that we had to walk across the final concrete ford before we’d finally find the trailhead, which was actually before that road ford!

 Once we were on the track for the falls, we were beneath the canopy of subtropical rainforest.
 It was a little on the slightly humid side even though we were technically about to enter the Dry Season in the tropical north of Australia, which we were encroaching upon.